Skip to main content

 When to use

-Use a TextArea when users need to provide multi-line or open-ended text that extends beyond a short single-line response.
-TextAreas are ideal for descriptions, comments, messages, feedback and any content that may span several sentences.
+Use TextArea when users need to provide multi-line or open-ended text that may span several sentences or paragraphs.

 Do